-People in the insurance industry say you should call your carrier regardless of the accident’s severity.
-If any payments have to be made to you or anyone else involved in the accident, the sooner your insurance company knows of the situation, the better.
-(To compare insurance policies and quotes, visit Insureme.com, a Bankrate company.)
+Insurance experts say it’s a good idea to call your insurance carrier regardless of the accident’s severity.
+If any payments have to be made to anyone involved in the accident, the process will go more smoothly the sooner the insurance company knows.

-However, Gutter says there are cases in which you don’t want to involve your insurer.
-State law often forbids insurance companies from raising your rates unless the accident was your fault, he points out.
+However, Gutter says there are cases in which it may not be a good idea to involve your insurer.
+In some cases, state law forbids insurance companies from raising rates unless the insured was at fault, he points out.
 “But if you aren’t protected from rate hikes, I can see why someone would think twice (about calling his/her insurance company) if it’s just a fender bender.”

-If you do decide to call your insurance company, don’t procrastinate.
+If the insurance company does need to be called, don’t procrastinate.
 “Sometimes our customers will be in an accident, and the other guy will call first.
 That raises eyebrows,” says Hanlon.
 “Within a day, you should let your insurance company know.”

-“If possible, take photos, including the surrounding area, traffic signs, lane markings and the damage to vehicles involved,” says Shawn Burklin, vice president of claims for GEICO insurance.
-“Photos can provide a wealth of information and assistance in handling your claim.”
+“If possible, take photos, including the surrounding area, traffic signs, lane markings and the damage to vehicles involved,” says Shawn Burklin, senior vice president for GEICO insurance.

 Pictures are particularly important for accidents in parking lots or other private property, where police may not show up and it’s difficult to determine exactly what happened.

-You also want to write down all of the accident’s details.
+It’s also important to write down all of the details about the accident.
 “Your insurance company’s claims person will ask a lot of questions,” Hanlon says.
 “What direction were you traveling and on which street?
 Were there any stoplights or signs?
 They’ll also need to establish where the impact to your vehicle was.”

-Try to get the names and contact information for any witnesses, so they can back up your version of events.
+Try to get the names and contact information for any witnesses who can verify what happened.

-Express concern for any injuries or damage sustained by anyone else involved in the accident, but don’t admit you were at fault.
+Express concern for any injuries or damage sustained by anyone else involved in the accident, but don’t admit fault, no matter what happened.